MitiHere/web-qrcode/README.md

 # web-qrcode
-A simple server side QrCode detection service
+A simple server side QrCode maker and detection service you can see it at https://qr.ceyraud.com

 ## TODO